-- Charter School is subject to District oversight. - The District's statutory oversight responsibility continues throughout the life of the charter and requires that it, among other things, monitor the fiscal condition of Charter School. - The District is authorized to revoke this charter for, among other reasons, the failure of Charter School to meet generally accepted accounting principles or if it engages in fiscal mismanagement.
+• Charter School is subject to District oversight.

+- The District's statutory oversight responsibility continues throughout the life of the Charter and requires that the District, among other things, monitors the fiscal condition of Charter School. - The District is authorized to revoke this Charter for, among other reasons, the failure of Charter School to meet generally accepted accounting principles or if Charter School engages in fiscal mismanagement.

-Accordingly, the District hereby reserves the right, at District cost, pursuant to its oversight responsibility, to audit Charter School's books, records, data, processes and procedures through the OCS or other means.
+Accordingly, the District hereby reserves the right, pursuant to its oversight responsibility, to audit Charter School books, records, data, processes and procedures through the District Office of the Inspector General or other means.
 The audit may include, but is not limited to, the following areas:

-- Compliance with terms and conditions prescribed in the charter, - Internal controls, both financial and operational in nature, - The accuracy, recording and/or reporting of school financial information, - The school's debt structure. - Governance policies, procedures, and history, - The recording and reporting of attendance data, - The school's enrollment process, suspension and expulsion procedures, and parent involvement practices, - Compliance with safety plans and procedures, and - Compliance with applicable grant requirements.
+- Compliance with terms and conditions prescribed in the Charter agreement, - Internal controls, both financial and operational in nature, - The accuracy, recording and/or reporting of Charter School's financial information, - Charter School's debt structure, - Governance policies, procedures and history, - The recording and reporting of attendance data, - Charter School's enrollment process, - Compliance with safety plans and procedures, and - Compliance with applicable grant requirements.

-Charter School shall cooperate fully with such audits and make available any and all records necessary for the performance of the audit upon 30 days' notice.
-When 30 days' notice may defeat the purpose of the audit, the District may conduct the audit upon 24 hours' notice.
+Charter School shall cooperate fully with such audits and shall make available any and all records necessary for the performance of the audit upon 30 days' notice to Charter School.
+When 30 days' notice may defeat the purpose of the audit, the District may conduct the audit upon 24-hours' notice.